ufora/ufora/cppml/README.md

 	let aTag1Object = Tag1(1,2);
 	let aTag2Object = Tag2("hello", "world");

-We can query a tagged union rather than using the pattern matching:
+We can query a tagged union rather without using the pattern matching:

 	//we can find out which tag we have: assert(aTag1Object.isTag1());